 Antti Männynväli is an active urban artist whose roots are in the streets, but as a grown-up, he has mainly focused on indoor art.
-He has exhibited in galleries, bars, and restaurants.
-Männynväli has started making art at a very young age.
+Männynväli has exhibited in galleries, bars, and restaurants.
+He has started making art at a very young age.

 – I have started making art since about age 14, in different forms, but consistently and with various techniques.
 I haven’t gotten any formal education.

-Stylewise Männynväli is very versatile as an artist and pursues to evolve constantly.
+Stylewise Männynväli is very versatile and pursues to evolve constantly.

 – Basically, I have many styles.
-On the other hand, I like to do simple and very graphic style but then again “realistic with a twist” type of style.
-Both have evolved through time and hopefully will continue to do so in time.
-You can’t be ready as an artist.
+I like to do simple and very graphic style, but then again I also like to do a “realistic with a twist” type of style.
+Both of these styles have evolved through time and hopefully they will continue to do so in time.
+You can never be completed as an artist.

-Männynväli says that he gets inspired by many things that interest him and raises one inspiration in particular: T-Bone Slim.
+Männynväli says that he gets inspired by many things that interest him, and raises one inspiration in particular: T-Bone Slim.
 Männynväli has a series dedicated to T-Bone Slims writings, and his mural at Keran Hallit is part of the series.
-T-Bone Slim was an American-Finnish hobo, poet, songwriter, and a labor activist, who wrote at the beginning of 1900 to the local papers dedicated to these lines of businesses, Männynväli tells.
+T-Bone Slim was an American-Finnish vagabond, poet, songwriter, and a labor activist, who in the beginning of 20th century wrote in the local papers dedicated to the labor matters, Männynväli tells.

-– If I find something in general that interests me, I attempt to show it in my art.
-T-Bone Slims texts are very wild and colorful with a message, but they are also humoristically hilarious.
+– If I find something that interests me in general, I attempt to show it in my art.
+T-Bone Slim’s texts are very wild and colourful and they all have a message, but they are also humoristically hilarious.

-Männynväli’s process is planned but strays from this according to his mood and sometimes just works without planning.
-His work at Keran Hallit required the planning process.
+Männynväli’s painting process is usually thought through and sketched beforehand, but sometimes he strays from this way of working according to his mood and just works spontaniously, without planning.
+His work at Keran Hallit on the other hand did require the planning process.

-– I often plan pretty much in detail on paper what I will do.
-Something graphic can be done with a feeling.
-Then I don’t need a particular idea, but I have to let the flow take wherever.
-This artwork is the kind of style that I planned in detail beforehand.
-I sketched it on paper in a manner where there’s recognizability with the text.
-The layout was made pleasing to my eye and then with some kind of artistic freedom executed on the wall.
+– I often plan my works on a paper pretty comprehensively.
+Something graphic can be done with just a feeling, though.
+Then I don’t need a particular idea, I just have to let the flow take wherever.
+My artwork in Keran Hallit is the kind of style that I planned in detail before painting.
+I sketched it on paper in a way that the text which inspired me is recognizable.
+The layout I simply made to be pleasing to my eye and then, with some kind of artistic freedom, I executed the work on the wall.

 Working on the mural went pleasantly, and the large size of it was exciting for Männynväli.

-– I have made a few artworks with the same scale, but this is probably the biggest regarding height.
+– I have made a few artworks with the same scale, but this is probably the biggest considering the height.
 For sure, the scales intrigue me.
 It is great to make large artwork!
-Indeed, the possibility of rain was frightful, and I had to have some breaks because of it.
-Otherwise, here [at Keran Hallit], everything was organized very well so that as an artist, it was easy to arrive at the site and focus on the essential.
+The possibility of rain was frightful, and I had to have some breaks because of it.
+Otherwise, here at Keran Hallit everything was organized very well so that as an artist, it was easy to arrive at the site and focus on the most important thing, art.

-According to Männynväli, the experience was pleasant, and he wishes to meet someday the visitors of Keran Hallit.
+According to Männynväli, the experience was pleasant, and he wishes to meet visitors of Keran Hallit some day.

 – It was a great experience!
 I’d like to paint more here.
 Meeting the other artists was nice, and hopefully, meeting the visitors will be possible at some point.